chef-boneyard/chef-repo/README.md

 After modifying your `~/.[ba|z]sh_profile` you will need to start a new shell session or reload it by running `source ~/.[ba|z]sh_profile`.

+Finally, create a `~/.berkshelf/config.json` as follows:

+    {
+      "ssl": {
+        "verify": false
+      }
+    }

+This bypasses SSL errors caused by the fact that our Chef SSL certificate is not signed by a CA.

 ## Getting Access to Old Servers & New Ones

 A good first exercise in getting acquainted with Chef is to get your SSH key on all of the Wistia servers.